paulmayhew/uptime-robot/README.md

 ## Features

 - **Simple**: Uptime Robot is designed to be simple and easy to use.
 Just add your website URL and email address, and you're good to go.
+It can automatically load the URLs from a file and monitor them after you modify the file.

 - **Customizable**: You can customize the monitoring interval, timeout, and notification settings to suit your needs.